Daily Jobs › Fun 😂

 How many hours can a minor work?
 Today vs 100 years ago

-In the UK the Factory and Workshops Act banned all children under 10 from working in factories or workshops.
-Can you guess what year it was issued?
-In 1878!
+In the UK, child labor laws began with the Factory and Workshops Act, which banned children under 10 from working in factories or workshops.
+That was all the way back in 1878.

 What does the FLSA say exactly?

-FLSA prohibits oppressive child labor and sets the following rules for non-exempt children:
+FLSA prohibits oppressive child labor and sets the following rules for non-exempt children, minimum age of:

-• Minimum age of 16 years old for employment in non-hazardous conditions
+• 16 years for employment in non-hazardous conditions

-• Minimum age of 14 years old for selected occupations – includes restrictions on hours and work condition
+• 14 years for selected occupations – includes restrictions on hours and work conditions

 Caught using oppressive child labor?
 The fine is $11,000 for every violation with up to $50,000 fine for death or serious injury of a minor.
 And this can be doubled for repeat offenders.